100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 The stage will be 10 km.
 It is MANDATORY to start with a race backpack and to have a front light of adequate power, as well as a rear red flashing light to be activated at the start.
 Track signs will be made of reflective material that shines only when illuminated.
 The start will be in pairs spaced 30 seconds apart, in reverse order of ranking; walkers will all start together before runners. runners.
 All this will allow the group to be much more compact coming in for showers and subsequent dinner at the restaurant.

-13. The medical staff, composed of Italian doctors, will be present at the race and available at the camp h24.
+13. The medical staff, composed of Italian personnel, will be present at the race and available at the camp h24.

 1. What are the best shoes for running on the sand?